survet02/devLog/README.md

 <details>
 <summary>Launch the software in your Terminal.</summary>

 You have to be in the faceguessr directory where the file application.py is.

+Type the following code and wait for the software to launch :

 ```bash
 python3 application.py
 ```

 </details>

 <details>